EduardaCaldeira/DiffProb/README.md

 ## Citation

-If you use any of the code or pruned datasets provided in this repository, please cite the following paper:
+If you use any of the code, pruned datasets or models provided in this repository, please cite the following paper:

 <pre>@misc{caldeira2025diffprobdatapruningface,
       title={DiffProb: Data Pruning for Face Recognition},